Six Daily Devotionals from the Sermpn om the Mount

 followers to let their "light" shine.
 This metaphorical light represents qualities and virtues that

-come from living a life in alignment with Jesus' teachings about kindness, compassion, and
+come from living a life in line with Jesus' teachings about kindness, compassion, and integrity.

 - Public Expression of Faith: Matthew 5:16 suggests